-$A,B$ are arbitrary constants which are picked so that the solution is phisically well-motivated.
+$A,B$ are arbitrary constants that are picked so that the solution is phisically well motivated.

-Following~\cite{fish95}, neglgecting fluctiations otside $R$ requires to match the solution of Poisson's equation for $r<R$ and Laplace's equation for $r\geq R$ .
-One must then impose continuity of the field and its logharitminc derivative at $r=R$.
+Following~\cite{fish95}, neglecting fluctuations outside $R$ requires to match the solution of Poisson's equation for $r<R$ and Laplace's equation for $r\geq R$ .
+One must then impose continuity of the field and its logarithmic derivative at $r=R$.
 This results in a condition for $k_n$:

 which can be reduced to